Nuitka/Nuitka-website/doc/posts/nuitka-release-0527.rst

    to exception raises and warned about if the according option is enabled.

--  Unhashable keys in dictionaries are now statically optimized to exception raises and warned about if the according option is enabled.
+-  Non-hashable keys in dictionaries are now statically optimized to exception raises and warned about if the according option is enabled.

 -  Enable forward propagation for classes too, resulting in some classes